petr166/SpiseBar20/README.md

 # Spise/Bar 20 Website

-> [Spise/Bar20](http://sb20.dk/) restaurant website with a wood theme flavour
+> Spise/Bar20 restaurant website with a wood theme flavour

 * Have a look at http://petrub.com/spise-bar20/

-* The website is also live on restaurant's domain at http://sb20.dk/

 # Features